Clivern/Koala/Working_With_Pods.md

 ```
 $ kubectl logs ${podName}
 $ kubectl logs ${podName} -c ${containerName}

+# Obtaining the application log of a crashed container "you want to figure out why the previous container terminated"
+$ kubectl logs ${podName} --previous
 ```

 To talk to a pod without going through a service, you can forward a local port to a port of the pod